annatel/libphonenumber/README-Annatel.md

 - cd libphonenumber/
 - If you didn't already add it, add Google's version as upstream : `git remote add upstream git@github.com:google/libphonenumber.git`
 - fetch all changes and tags : `git fetch --all --tag`
+- find what was the latest version from Annatel (e.g. vP.RE.V) : `git branch -r | grep antl`
+- checkout that version : `git checkout vP.RE.V`
+- update it to latest commit: `git pull`
 - create a local branch for your new version basing it ont the tag from Google that you're interested in  (e.g. vL.AS.T): `git checkout -b antl-vL.AS.T vL.AS.T`
-- find what was the latest version from Annatel (e.g. vP.RE.V) : `git branch -r | grep antl`
 - apply Annatel's diff to your new branch : `git diff vP.RE.V..antl-vP.RE.V | git apply -`
   If it doesn't work automatically you'll have to do it manually, try that alternative procedure :
   - `git diff vP.RE.V..antl-P.RE.V > patch.diff`